amerlin/SPUserProfileClient/README.md

 # SPUserProfileClient

-A simple demo to get the userprofile of a sharepoint user
+A simple demo to get sharepoint userprofile properties